 Certificate in Law

-The Certificate in Law gives Penn graduate students an opportunity to become immersed in important legal topics and issues impacting the areas of their academic disciplines and future professions.
+The Certificate in Law gives professionals and students at the University of Pennsylvania an opportunity to become immersed in important legal topics and issues impacting the areas of their academic disciplines and future professions.

 1. The Certificate in Law requires the successful completion of four Penn Law courses: